Welcome to the tutorial of DIY furniture painting: The weathered, rusty, patina look!

 Putting a top coat on

-For this project, I used Flat Clear Coat to seal everything.
-I put it on with a chip brush, dabbing and sippling until I reached all the nooks and crannies of the texture and I put 3 coats on the top because that will get some use and needs more protection.
+For this project, I used Flat Clear Coat to seal the top only.
+I put it on with a chip brush, dabbing, and stippling until I reached all the nooks and crannies of the texture and I put 3 coats on the top because that will get some use and needs more protection.
+I did not put any top coat on the siding.
 When all is applied, let your rusty, patina beauty completely dry for 24 hours.

 She is done!